nebuly-ai/nos/doc/elastic-quota.md

 ### How used resources are computed

-When a namespace is subject to an ElasticQuota (or to a CompositeElasticQuota), Nebulnetes computes the number of quotas consumed by that namespace by aggregating the resources requested by its pods, considering **only** the ones whose phase is `Running`.
-In this way, Nebulnetes avoid lower resource utilization due to scheduled pods that failed to start.
+When a namespace is subject to an ElasticQuota (or to a CompositeElasticQuota), nos computes the number of quotas consumed by that namespace by aggregating the resources requested by its pods, considering **only** the ones whose phase is `Running`.
+In this way, nos avoid lower resource utilization due to scheduled pods that failed to start.

 Every time the amount of resources consumed by a namespace changes (e.g a Pod changes its phase to or from `Running`),